About the Local Democracy Reporting service

 The service is being administered by the LDR Manager, Nina Fowler, who is based at RNZ’s office in Wellington.

-It is a partnership between RNZ, NZ On Air and the Newspaper Publishers’ Association, and if successful the objective is to turn it into a permanent service from its second year.
+It is a partnership between RNZ, NZ On Air and the News Publishers’ Association, and if successful the objective is to turn it into a permanent service from its second year.

 Funding for the first year is $1 million and has come from the RNZ/NZ On Air Joint Innovation Fund.